 But both of those translations are bad translations.
 Those translations introduce needless, potential confusion.

 The Greek word is adokimos.
 The letter “a” in front of a Greek word will reverse its meaning.
 The same is true in English.
 The opposite of typical is atypical.
-The opposite of symmetrical is asymmetrical.
-The option of theist is atheist.
+The antonym of symmetrical is asymmetrical.
+The reverse of a theist is an atheist.